 William showed his funny side in 1955, when he appeared as himself in an episode of I, Love Lucy.
 He is clearly having a ball as he gets his own back on Lucy after she stares at him for ages, whilst he is trying to eat lunch in a restaurant.
 Every time I watch this episode I crack up, I think he showed great comic skills in this and it’s a shame he didn’t get to tap into those skills more often on screen.
 As funny as the episode is, I think it really does a good job of making us aware how annoyed celebrities must be at being endlessly gawped at or approached when out in public.

-Yes, of course you’ll be excited if you come across someone you’re a fan of, but I really don’t agree with approaching them other than at events like backstage signings or film premieres.
+Yes of course you’ll be excited if you come across someone you’re a fan of, but I really don’t agree with approaching them unless it is at events like backstage signings or film premieres.
 They are people with lives just like us and they deserve their privacy and space too.
 This episode shows us how we’d feel if the tables were turned.

 I’d like to talk now about two of my all time favourite William Holden performances.

 Sabrina, 1954, directed by Billy Wilder.

 This was the first of his films that I ever saw.
 I not only fell in love with the film but it also made me an instant fan of William Holden.
 I didn’t find myself thinking I had to see more of his work before deciding if I liked him or not.
 I liked him right away and was determined to check out more of his films to see what else he did.

 Audrey Hepburn plays Sabrina Fairchild, the daughter of the chauffer to the wealthy Larrabee family.
 Sabrina finds herself falling in love with the Larrabee brothers; the elder, serious, businessman, Lionel(Humphrey Bogart)and the handsome, fun loving, playboy youngest brother, David( Holden).